 Do you have what it takes to become a travel photographer?
 Our team of experts share their tips and advice...

 "Every muppet with a camera and a plane ticket thinks that they can be a travel photographer”.
-Steve Davey, Wanderlust’s photo expert, and author and photographer of Unforgettable Places To See Before You Die, is discouraging, but he’s got a point.
-You might like the sound of swanning around the world, clicking the shutter now and then, but there’s more to being a travel photographer than that.
+Pro photographer Steve Davey, author and photographer of Unforgettable Places To See Before You Die, is discouraging, but he’s got a point.
+You might like the sound of swanning around the world, clicking the shutter now and then, but there’s more to being a travel photographer.

-Getting up at stupid o’clock to catch the perfect sunrise, carrying a camera that’s heavier than four backpacks, and missing out on the travel experience because you’re too busy taking photos are just a few of the downsides.
+Getting up at stupid o’clock to catch the perfect sunrise, carrying a camera that’s heavier than four backpacks, skipping meals in the quest for perfect light, and missing out on the travel experience because you’re too busy taking photos, are just a few of the downsides.

 Loving travel and having an eye for a great shot are not enough.
 You need patience, both in waiting for (or creating) that perfect shot, and in terms of your career: you’re unlikely to make it overnight.